Frequently Asked Questions

 Post-Placement Supervision

 Once a child is placed with an adoptive family, a social worker will be assigned to complete post-placement supervision.
-The worker will visit the home several times during a set period of time (according to state requirements) to determine if the adoption of the child is in the "best interest of the child".
+The worker will visit the home several times during a set period of time (according to state requirements) to determine if the adoption is in the "best interest of the child."

 Private Adoption

-This means that an attorney, who represents the adoptive parents, makes the legal arrangements for adoption rather than an adoption agency or welfare department.
+This means that an attorney representing the adoptive parents makes the legal arrangements for adoption rather than an adoption agency or welfare department.

 Prospective Adoptive Parent (PAP)